83demon/Convex-hull/README.md

 # Linear-convex-hull
-Construction of linear convex hull from a set of points with GUI.
+Construction of convex hull from a set of points with GUI.<br/>
+List of implemented methods: Andrew-Jarvis algorithm, Graham method, Kirk-Patrick algorithm, and Fast Convex Hull Construction.<br/>
-SFML library required
+SFML library required.